uftr/devex/README.md

 # Generate and Deploy Terraform modules

+ **_NOTE_**: The package and binary have been tested only on Windows environment

 ## Overview

-This repository contains a cli tool (vdevex) that generates terraform main and deploys the desired terraform modules as per the developer needs.
+This repository contains a cli tool (vdex) that generates terraform main and deploys the desired terraform modules as per the developer needs.

 ## Purpose